 NI 58-201 recommends that boards of directors of reporting issuers be composed of a majority of independent directors.
 NI 52-110 sets out the standard for director independence.
 Under NI 52-110, a director is independent if he or she has no direct or indirect material relationship with the Company.
 A material relationship is a relationship which could, in the view of the Board of Directors, be reasonably expected to interfere with the exercise of a director's independent judgment.
-During the financial year ended December 31, 2021, the Board of Directors was composed of a majority of independent directors.
-During the year ended December 31, 2021 and as at December 31, 2021, the Company's Board of Directors consisted of five directors.
-Of these, three, being Mr. Lotz, Mr. Brophy and Mr. Taylor are considered by the Board of Directors to be independent.
-Mr. Morabito is not independent by virtue of being the Company's Executive Chair and is also the Chair & CEO of King & Bay West.
+During the Company's financial year ended December 31 2022, until April 28, 2022, the Company's Board of Directors consisted of five directors, the majority of which (Mark Lotz, Anthony Taylor and Kenneth Brophy) were considered independent.
+On April 28, 2022, Mr. Brophy was appointed CEO of the Company and therefore is not considered independent.
+On November 10, 2022, Colleen Roche was appointed as a director of the Company.
+Ms. Roche is considered independent.
+As at the Company's financial year ended December 31, 2022, the Company's Board of Directors consisted of six directors.
+Of these, three, being Mr. Lotz, Mr. Taylor and Ms. Roche are considered by the Board of Directors to be independent.
+Mr. Morabito is not independent by virtue of being the Company's Chair and is also the Chair & CEO of King & Bay West.
 Mr. Sujir provides legal services to the Company in return for compensation and therefore is not considered independent.

 Management of the Company is nominating six directors for election: Mark Morabito, Jay Sujir, Mark Lotz, Kenneth Brophy, Anthony P. Taylor and Colleen Roche.
-If the proposed directors are elected, the Company's Board will be composed of six directors, three independent (Mark Lotz, Anthony P. Taylor and Colleen Roche) and three non-independent (Jay Sujir, Mark Morabito and Kenneth Brophy).
-Mr. Brophy was appointed as CEO of the Company effective April 28, 2022 and therefore is not considered independent.

-Mr. Morabito currently serves as the Executive Chair of the Company's Board.
-The Executive Chair is not independent.
-The Chair's responsibilities include, without limitation, ensuring that the Board of Directors works together as a cohesive team with open communication and works to ensure that a process is in place by which the effectiveness of the Board of Directors, its committees and its individual directors can be evaluated on a regular basis.
+If the proposed directors are elected, the Company's Board will be composed of six directors, with three independent (Mark Lotz, Anthony P. Taylor and Colleen Roche) and three non-independent (Jay Sujir, Mark Morabito and Kenneth Brophy a cohesive team with open communication and works to ensure that a process is in place by which the effectiveness of the Board of Directors, its committees and its individual directors can be evaluated on a regular basis.
 The Chair also acts as the primary spokesperson for the Company's Board, ensuring that management is aware of concerns of the Company's Board, shareholders, other stakeholders and the public and, in addition, ensures that management strategies, plans and performance are appropriately represented to the Company's Board of Directors.